dunkel68/Featured-Events-Page/README.md

 3. **Run the application**:
    - Install the "Live Server" extension in VS Code
-   - Right-click on `index.html` and select "Open with Live Server"
+   - Double-click on `index.html`
-   - The app will open in your default browser at `http://127.0.0.1:5500/`
+   - The app will open in your default browser

 ## Project Structure